 For full disclosure, recently I had to use the 0.12% again for four days, but this time my teeth were not stained as a result.
 Maybe it’s a matter of brand, who knows (I used Paroex this time around).
 But I’m still not going back with mouthwash for my daily routine.

-Using fragrances and smelling good is not mandatory, and as such I will talk about that in the “optional” section.
+Using fragrances and smelling good is not mandatory, and as such I will talk about it in the “optional” section.
 On the other hand, what is mandatory is keeping your body odour under control and not smelling bad.

 These are the products I have used the most in my life: